Judgment as a Form of Salvation

 I. Judgment as the Saving Work of Christ

-Theodicy describes the problem of God in an evil world.
+Theodicy addresses the problem of God in an evil world.

 Later Christianity: As apocalypticism fades, salvation is separated from judgment.